planets Crossword Puzzles

 Down

-- mathematical formulas that were used to prove the sun was the center of the universe
+- proposed that the sun was stationary in the center of the universe and the earth revolved around it.

 Across